 Brunei, Korea (South), Hong Kong, Japan, Macau, Malaysia, Singapore, Taiwan

-List date: 2015.
-For full list please refer to the official visa waiver countries page.
+List date: 2019.
+For the full list please refer to the official visa waiver countries page.

 Conditions for people from a visa-waiver country